Kermadec Islands: Conservation

 The introduction of cats, rats, and goats devastated the forests and seabirds.
 Overgrazing by goats eliminated the forests of Macauley Island, leaving open grasslands, and altered the understory of Raoul Island.
 Predation by rats and cats reduced the seabird colonies on the main islands from millions of birds to tens of thousands.
 The New Zealand government has been working for the last few decades to restore the islands.
 New Zealand declared the islands a nature reserve in 1937, and the sea around them a marine reserve in 1990.
 The marine reserve surrounds each of the islands and is one of New Zealand's largest at a total area of 7480 km2.

 Goats were removed from Macauley in 1970 and from Raoul in 1984, and the forests have begun to recover.
 The islands are still known for their bird life, and seabird colonies presently inhabit offshore islets, which are safe from introduced rats and cats.
 Efforts are currently underway to remove the rats and cats from the islands, as well as some of the invasive exotic plants.

 Visits to the islands are restricted by the Department of Conservation.
-The Department allows visits to Raoul by volunteers assisting in environmental restoration or monitoring projects, and other visitors engaged in nature study.
+The department allows visits to Raoul by volunteers assisting in environmental restoration or monitoring projects, and other visitors engaged in nature study.
 Visits to the other islands are generally restricted to those engaged in scientific study of the islands.

 On 29 September 2015, the New Zealand Prime Minister John Key announced the creation of the Kermadec Ocean Sanctuary, a 620000 km2 protected area in the Kermadec Islands region.
 However, subsequently, fishing companies and iwi bodies filed legal action opposing it, and a coalition deal with the New Zealand First Party has led to the Kermadec Ocean Sanctuary Bill not passing its second reading as of 2019.
+In late March 2024, the Government halted work on the Kermadec Ocean Sanctuary Bill.

 In October–November 2016, a collaborative team of researchers from Auckland Museum, University of Auckland, Massey University, NIWA and Te Papa undertook research around Kermadec Islands aboard RV Tangaroa.
 The multi-disciplinary team investigated the biodiversity of organisms living on the ocean floor and at midwater.
 The marine mammal populations were examined to determine what animal and plant species are shared between mainland New Zealand and the Kermadec region.